Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

-Let $H$ be such a Hamiltonian cycle of $G_x$.
+\begin{theorem}[\cite{boydsebo-mp}] Let $x$ be a half-integer square point.
+The graph $G_x$ has a Hamiltonian cycle that contains all the 1-edges of $x$ and opposite half-edges from each half-square in $G_x$.
+Moreover, this Hamiltonian cycle can be found in time polynomial in the size of $G_x$. \end{theorem} Let $H$ be such a Hamiltonian cycle of $G_x$.
 For simplicity, let $A$ be the set of 1-edges of $G_x$, $B$ be the set of half-edges of $G_x$ that are in $H$, and $C$ be the half-edges of $G_x$ that are not in $H$.
 Thus, the incidence vector of $H$ is

 In order to use $H$ as part of a convex combination in proving Theorem \ref{square-point}, we need to be able to save on edges in $B$.
 To this end, we introduce the following definitions. \begin{definition} For $\alpha>0$, let $r^{\alpha,x}$ to be the vector in $\mathbb{R}^{E(G_x)}$ where